work for you?

 Current subscribers aren't safe either, though.
-Customers with active Netflix accounts will see their plans go up sometime within the next three months.
+Many customers with active Netflix accounts will see their plans go up sometime around May 2019.
 If you have your membership set to auto-pay, you'll want to pay attention to those bills.
 Here's a breakdown of the changes you can expect:

 - Basic plan: Stream on one device in SD.
 Price increase from $8 to $9.

 - Standard plan: Stream on two devices at the same time in HD.
 Price increase from $11 to $13.

 - Premium plan: Stream on four devices at the same time in HD and ultra HD.
 Price increase from $14 to $16.

 Netflix last raised its prices in late 2017.
 Back then, the cost of a standard plan only went up by a dollar, but people still freaked out about it.
 In fact, one study suggested the increase actually drove away a significant amount of low-income customers.
 The response over at the Slickdeals community was mixed, to say the least.

 While some were fine with the price increase to maintain access to hits like Stranger Things and Bojack Horseman, others vowed to cancel.
 We're curious how the latest rate hikes will play out with our community and subscribers at large.